-15 - 18 Months
+15-18 Months

 Your child is acquiring new motor skills and understanding.
 Children of this age are usually walking alone, crawling stairs, and showing more interest in objects and toys.
 They also roll balls, stack a few blocks, and begin simple shape sorting.
-Scribbling is fun (in safe places!).
+Scribbling is fun (in safe places of course!)
 Your child's ability with self-feeding continues to grow.

-An understanding of your words and language increases at this age.
-Children have a great deal of body action such as pointing, grunting, pulling you, struggling to open the refrigerator, etc. They use jabber or series of sounds you will not understand and may have words or sounds indicating their interest in words - "what's that", "see it", or quizzical sounds as they point at objects.
-Jabbering and gestures may be the bulk of communication but many children acquire at least 6-15 words during this period.
+An understanding of your words and language increase at this age.
+Children have a great deal of body action such as pointing, grunting, pulling you, struggling to open the refrigerator, etc. They use jabber or a series of sounds you will not understand but the sounds may indicate their interest or feelings.
+They may use words such as "what's that," "see it," or quizzical sounds as they point at objects.
+Jabbering and gestures may be the bulk of communication, but many children acquire at least 6-15 words during this period.

-Autonomy, a sense of self direction, is normal and necessary at this age.
-Appreciate this stage of your child's testing his/her abilities.
+Autonomy, or a sense of self direction, is normal and necessary at this age.
+Appreciate this stage as your child tests his/her abilities.
 Allow for success, accomplishments, and just plain fun every day!